bts1991/study/논문 Review/Others/Review_Responding to News Sensitively in Stock Attention Networks via Prompt-Adaptive Trimodal Model.md

   - fine-tune the model with real-world data
     - mainly focusing on understanding news representations
 - contributions
+  - a learning framework named PA-TMM
+    - heterogeneous modality fosion
-  - a learning framework named PA-TMM: effectively captupes news propagation dynamics by graph learning
+    - effectively captupes news propagation dynamics by graph learning
   - targeted pretraining method named movement prompt adaptation (MPA)
-    - respond to tai led news sensitively
+    - respond to tailed news sensitively
-    - prevents it from overfitting due to over-reliance on stocks canying news
+    - prevents it from overfitting due to over-reliance on stocks carrying news
   - EQSarnp strategy
     - financial data augmentation when pretraining to overcome the news scarcity problem
-    - enhancing tl1e generalization ability of GNNs on feature-imbalanced datasets
+    - enhancing the generalization ability of GNNs on feature-imbalanced datasets
 # Related Work
 ## Time-Series Stock Prediction
-- encoding an individual stock ➡️ a sequential latent representation ➡️ downstream tasks
+- encoding an individual stock ➡️ a sequential latent representation
   - RNNs based: LSTM, GRU, Transformer
-  - capture the underlying tune-varying patterns from multiple time steps
+  - capture the underlying time-varying patterns from multiple time steps
 - encode the time series for each stock using RNNs
   - PEN [40], MAN-SF [12], and MTR-C [41]
 - mningling different types of market factors